-CD-611 (5 Units) should be taken during the quarter in which you plan to propose your project.
+CD-611 (5 Units) should be taken during the term in which you plan to propose your project.
 This course will be supervised by your project advisor, who will provide guidance throughout the writing process as well as consult with you on the selection of two additional faculty members to serve on your project committee.
-This three-person committee is responsible for approving your project.
+This three- person committee is responsible for reviewing and approving your project.
+Your proposal should include all "materials" (i.e., curriculum, PowerPoints, activities) that you will need to implement your proposed project.